 You can borrow up to your Cost of Attendance.

-Federal Direct Unsubsidized Stafford loans, Federal Graduate PLUS loans, Institutional Scholarships, and Institutional Loans.
+Federal Direct Unsubsidized Loans, Federal Graduate PLUS Loans, Institutional Scholarships, and Institutional Loans.

 There are no Federal grants available to medical students.
 Pell grants are only available to undergraduate students.

 The medical school has a limited number of Institutional Scholarships to be awarded each year.
 The amounts range from $500 to $5,000.

 To apply for the Institutional Scholarships and Loans, you must first complete and submit a FAFSA to the Financial Aid Office and then complete the School of Medicine Supplemental Application for Institutional Scholarships and Loans.

 Admitted students are eligible to apply through March 15th.

 Federal aid is packaged and institutional awards are made in April.